Alessandro Latif: Sports car racing

 Latif signed with Avelon Formula to drive a CN2 (per the Group CN classification) Sports prototype in the V de V Proto Endurance Challenge for the remainder of the 2012 season, where he won his inaugural race in the 4 Heures du Castellet.

 In 2013, Latif remained with Avelon Formula in the V de V Proto Endurance Challenge, while also competing in the opening rounds of the SPEED Euroseries.
 Latif won the 6 Hours of Mugello with teammate Ivan Bellarosa in front of the team's home crowd.
 They later went on to win the opening rounds of the Speed Euroseries at the Hungaroring.

 In 2014 Latif signed with Flying Lizard Motorsports to race at the Daytona 24 Hours in the number 35 Audi R8 LMS, where they finished 5th in the GTD class.

 Latif competed in the 2014 12 Hours Sebring in Florida on 12–15 March, where they finished 8th in the GTD class.

-Latif also joins with Phoenix Racing for Blancpain Sprint Series alongside Marc Basseng.
+Latif joined Phoenix Racing for Blancpain Sprint Series alongside Marc Basseng.

 Latif was set to race a Nissan Zytec in the 24 Hours of Le Mans race on 14–15 June with the Greaves Motorsport Team.
 However, after starting 26th on the 54-car grid, the team achieved a top 10 position before their efforts were thwarted after a blameless collision by a co-driver on lap 31 ended the race for them.